infinite-hall0ween/simplified-alienvault-portal/README.md

 i have not yet completed a security audit of the code in this project, though i intend to get to that as soon as i can.

-*upcoming adjustments*: will most likely swap the sections around so the two malware portions are next to each other for improved UX, as well as any other little useful changes.
+*upcoming adjustments*: will most likely swap the OTX sections around so the two malware portions are next to each other for improved UX, as well as any other little useful changes.

 bring your own api key, feel free to dig through.
 Feedback welcome.